athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 encoding, feature scaling, feature selection, and dimensionality reduction.

-### Best practice 6 – identifying categorical features with numerical values {.title}
+### Best practice 6 – identifying categorical features with numerical values

 In general, categorical features are easy to spot, as they convey qualitative information, such as risk level, occupation, and interests.